wstrother/old-portfolio/portfolio.markdown

 nav-position: 4
 ---

-This is a simple static website I made to showcase my resume and a portfolio of projects that I might be working on at any given time.
+Here's a list of projects I've been working on intermittently for various spans of time.
+Follow the link to the Github repo to read more about each one.

+{%- include portfolio.html -%}